GonghuaLi/Macaca_30tissue_aging/Readme.md

 ---

 ## 4. Run the RMarkdown Analysis
+To reproduce the results, simply run a one-line bash command to generate an HTML report, a PDF report, or both.
+On a standard desktop computer, the process takes approximately 2–3 hours once all required packages have been successfully installed.

 ### Change the rootdir for the code file "Code_for_Macaca_30tissue_aging.Rmd"
 please change the line 27: